 The heart is critical to getting oxygen and other nutrients around the physical body.
-It achieves this perfectly by creating the pressure for blood to circulate all around the body.
+It achieves this perfectly by creating pressure for blood to circulate all around the body.
 A series of valves ensure the blood only circulates in just one way.
-The frequency and pressure of the hearts contractions change depending on the requirements of the body.
+The frequency and pressure of the heart’s contractions change depending on the requirements of the body.

 Sitting on the sofa watching TV does not demand as much oxygen to the muscles as going for a run, and so on.

 The anatomy of the cardiovascular system is complicated, but the heart’s ability to contract is due to the unique tissue layer within the heart wall.
-Standard heart tissue is called myocardium.
+Standard heart tissue is called the myocardium.
 Injured or damaged heart muscle is called cardiomyopathy.

 It is a fact that heavy alcohol use can lead directly to alcoholic cardiomyopathy.

 Dilated cardiomyopathy leads to a weakened cardiac organ.
 This causes the four heart chambers to expand and grow, resulting in weaker contractions.
-This renders it more difficult for the haemoglobin to flow all around the physical body to meet demand.
+This renders it more difficult for the hemoglobin to flow all around the physical body to meet demand.

 Cardiomyopathy may eventually result in congestive heart failure, which is when the cardiac organ doesn’t push enough for the requirements of the body.
-At this point, you may pass out, suffer a heart attack and in severe cases even death.
+At this point, you may pass out, suffer a heart attack, and in severe cases even death.

 Fluctuating heart rate.